blockchain/blockchain-wallet-v4-frontend/README.md

 Please [contact support](https://support.blockchain.com) if you have any issues using the wallet.

 ## About
-This repo contains the three codebases/packages listed below that are combined into one via [Lerna](https://github.com/lerna/lerna).
+This repo contains the three codebases/packages listed below.

 ### Packages
  * [blockchain-info-components](./packages/blockchain-info-components) The shared UI components library.